 The Mortirolo and the Stelvio are two of the most beautiful climbs in the world that echo with the feats of Fausto Coppi and Marco Pantani.
-2012′s Giro d’Italia saw a single stage take in both of these legendary climbs for one of the most brutal stages of the race.
+During the Giro d’Italia 2012, a single stage saw the peloton take on both of these legendary climbs for one of the most brutal days of the race.
 Now for only the third time, the Grandondo Stelvio Santini will allow you to pit yourself against these legendary climbs and follow in the pedal strokes of some of the greatest icons cycling has ever known.

 There are three routes on offer – short (60km), medium (137.9 km) and long (151.3 km).
 Riders will each receive a Granfondo Stelvio Santini cycling jersey – made in Italy by Santini Maglificio Sportivo – as part of their race pack.
 If you conquer the Stelvio and complete the Granfondo, you will also receive an exclusive ‘finishers only’ ImadelT cap!

 EVERYTHING YOU NEED TO KNOW

 The below explains every aspect of the GRAN FONDO STELVIO SANTINI.
-For your own safety it is crucial that you carefully read all the following information and advice.
+For your own safety it is crucial that you read all the following information and advice carefully.

 WHERE: Piazza Kuerc, Bormio*